Saturday 3 September

 This course is not open for new admissions.

 There are currently no formal credit transfer arrangements for entry to this course.
 Any previous study or work experience will only be considered as part of the application process in accordance with current course rules and university policy.
-Credit is not permitted towards completion of a graduate certificate.

-In addition to course requirements, in order to successfully complete your course you may need to meet the inherent requirements.
+In addition to course requirements, in order to successfully complete your course you must meet the inherent requirements.
 Please refer to the inherent requirements statement applicable to your course

 Standard duration is 1 year part-time.
 Maximum duration is 3 years.